mgalardini/pyseer/README.md

 * user-defined covariates
 * betas for covariates are not present in output
 * reasons for failures are not reported
+* filtering of results based on LRT p-value

 Additional features: